Hanging on the cliff: Extreme mass ratio inspiral formation with local two-body relaxation and post-Newtonian dynamics: Results

 In the previous section, we already highlighted the importance of the local treatment of relaxation, which leads to a much larger relative fraction of EMRIs in the full loss cone regime.
-This can certainly account for some of the differences with QS23.
-For example in the case of $M_\bullet = 10^4 \mathrm{M}_\sun$, the orbit-averaged tests shown in Fig.~\ref{fig:OA} result in $S(a_0)\approx 0.4$ at large $a_0$, which is much closer to the value of $\approx 0.25$ found in QS23 compared to the $\gtrsim 0.6$ found in our default simulations employing a local treatment of relaxation.
+This can certainly account for some of the differences with QS24.
+For example in the case of $M_\bullet = 10^4 \,\mathrm{M}_\sun$, the orbit-averaged tests shown in Fig.~\ref{fig:OA} result in $S(a_0)\approx 0.4$ at large $a_0$, which is much closer to the value of $\approx 0.25$ found in QS24 compared to the $\gtrsim 0.6$ found in our default simulations employing a local treatment of relaxation.

-In order to further test how the differences between the QS23 and our studies affect the results, we perform further targeted simulations, focusing on the $M_\bullet = 3 \times 10^5 \mathrm{M}_\sun$ case, as it is close to the MBH mass value at which the majority of LISA EMRI detections is expected \citep{2017PhRvD..95j3012B}.
-We try to reproduce the results by QS23\footnote{QS23 do not present results for a $M_\bullet = 3 \times 10^5 \mathrm{M}_\sun$ scenario, however the authors gently agreed to share such results with us and let us show them in Fig.\ \ref{fig:params}.} by running our simulations with a setup which is as close as possible to theirs.
-We use a single population of scattering objects of $m_\star = 1 \mathrm{M}_\sun$, distributed according to a Denhen density profile characterized by $M_{\mathrm{tot},\star} = 1425 M_\bullet$, $r_{\mathrm{a},\star} = 223.37 R_\mathrm{inf}$ and $\gamma_\star = 1.75$.
-With these parameters, our density profile departs from the single $r^{-1.75}$ power-low simulated by QS23 by less than 1\% within the MBH influence radius.
+In order to further test how the differences between the QS24 and our studies affect the results, we perform further targeted simulations, focusing on the $M_\bullet = 3 \times 10^5 \,\mathrm{M}_\sun$ case, as it is close to the MBH mass value at which the majority of LISA EMRI detections is expected \citep{2017PhRvD..95j3012B}.
+We try to reproduce the results by QS24\footnote{QS24 do not present results for a $M_\bullet = 3 \times 10^5 \,\mathrm{M}_\sun$ scenario; however, the authors kindly agreed to share the results with us and to let us show them in Fig.\ \ref{fig:params}.} by running our simulations with a setup which is as close as possible to theirs.
+We use a single population of scattering objects of $m_\star = 1 \,\mathrm{M}_\sun$, distributed according to a Denhen density profile characterised by $M_{\mathrm{tot},\star} = 1425 M_\bullet$, $r_{\mathrm{a},\star} = 223.37 R_\mathrm{inf}$ and $\gamma_\star = 1.75$.
+With these parameters, our density profile departs from the single $r^{-1.75}$ power law simulated by QS24 by less than 1\% within the MBH influence radius.

-QS23 use Newtonian dynamics, and take into account emission of GWs through the equations detailed in \citet{1964PhRv..136.1224P}.
+\citet{2024PhRvL.133n1401Q} use Newtonian dynamics, and take into account emission of GWs through the equations detailed in \citet{1964PhRv..136.1224P}.
 We do the same by setting $H_1 = H_2 = H_{2.5} = 0$ and adding the contributions

 to the orbital sums of the stochastic kicks $\Delta \mathcal{E} = \sum_i \delta \mathcal{E}_i$ and $\Delta J = \sum_i \delta J_i$ once per orbit, before applying the velocity kick following the orbit-averaged procedure described in Sect.\ \ref{sec:OA}.